 By Lonnie Harris

-Lonnie Harris is executive vice president of Asset Management Group Inc., a Wholly Owned Subsidiary of Country Club Bank, Kansas City.
+Lonnie Harris is executive vice president in the Asset Management Group at Country Club Bank in Kansas City.